 What is a Wheel?

-Wheels, or wheeling systems are means to organize lottery tickets in a way that a win is guaranteed, given that certain conditions are met.
+Wheels, wheeling systems, or lottery systems are means to organize lottery tickets in a way that a win is guaranteed, given that certain conditions are met.

 The Lucky Gene concentrates (for now) on Abbreviated Wheels, which ensure that the win can be achieved with the least number of tickets.

 In a lottery game, the players choose numbers organized on bets or tickets.

 The size of a bet may or may not be the same with the count of the numbers drawn by the lottery organization.

 For example, in a Lotto 6/49 game the size of the bet is the same as the size of the draw: 6; that is,

 a bet may contain 6 numbers from 1 to 49 and a draw is made of 6 numbers from 1 to 49.

 In other games, like Keno games, the size of the bet and the draw differ; a player may bet 3 numbers, while the draw may be made of 20 numbers.